MOEAFramework/MOEAFramework/docs/algorithms.md

 ### $\epsilon$-NSGA-II

-$\epsilon$-NSGA-II combines the generational search of NSGA-II with the guaranteed convergence provided by an $\epsilon$-dominance archive \cite{kollat06}.
+$\epsilon$-NSGA-II combines the generational search of NSGA-II with the guaranteed convergence provided by an $\epsilon$-dominance archive [^kollat06].
 It also features randomized restarts to enhance search and find a diverse set of Pareto optimal solutions.
 During a random restart, the algorithm empties the current population and fills it with new, randomly-generated solutions.

 Parameters           | Default Value     | Description
 :------------------- | :---------------- | :----------
 `populationSize`     | `100`             | The size of the population
 `epsilon`            | Problem dependent | The $\epsilon$ values used by the $\epsilon$-dominance archive, which can either be a single value or a comma-separated array
-`injectionRate`      | `0.25`            | Controls the percentage of the population after a restart this is ``injected'', or copied, from the $\epsilon$-dominance archive
+`injectionRate`      | `0.25`            | Controls the percentage of the population after a restart this is "injected", or copied, from the $\epsilon$-dominance archive
 `windowSize`         | `100`             | Frequency of checking if a randomized restart should be triggered (number of iterations)
 `maxWindowSize`      | `100`             | The maximum number of iterations between successive randomized restarts `minimumPopulationSize` | `100`          | The smallest possible population size when injecting new solutions after a randomized restart